MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_schedjobs_ts.md

 ### \-\- JOB CMDLETS CANNOT CONSISTENTLY FIND SCHEDULED JOBS
  When the PSScheduledJob module is not in the current session, the Job cmdlets cannot get scheduled jobs, start them, or get their results.

  To import the PSScheduledJob module, type "Import\-Module PSScheduledJob" or run or get any cmdlet in the module, such as the Get\-ScheduledJob cmdlet.
-Beginning in [!INCLUDE[wps_2](../Token/wps_2_md.md)] 3.0, modules are imported automatically when you get or use any cmdlet in the module.
+Beginning in Windows PowerShell 3.0, modules are imported automatically when you get or use any cmdlet in the module.

  When the PSScheduledJob cmdlet is not in the current session, the following command sequence is possible.